Foreign affairs minister welcomes “brave new Canadian” as Saudi teen lands in Toronto

 But Trudeau appeared unfazed by the possibility that the move could have ill effects, repeating that Canada stands up for human rights regardless of diplomatic consequences.

-“This is part of a long tradition of Canada engaging constructively and positively in the world and working with our partners, allies and with the United Nations,” he said.
+“This is part of a long tradition of Canada engaging constructively and positively in the world and working with our partners, allies and with the United Nations,” he said Friday.

 At least one observer of middle-east politics predicted minimal fallout from Canada’s decision to welcome Alqunun.